 It may seem counterintuitive, but walking can actually INCREASE your energy levels.
 An Australian and Swedish Study found that office workers who stood up and walked at 30-minute intervals felt less tired at the end of the day.

 Aerobic exercise, including walking, can increase your physical stamina.
 That means you have more energy when you choose to walk.
-Researchers have found that increasing physical fitness can also improve self-esteem which can lead to a more energetic frame of mind.
+Researchers have found that increasing physical fitness can also improve self-esteem, which can lead to a more energetic frame of mind.
 Plus, if you do happen to be running late or need to walk longer or quicker than you expected, building up your fitness and endurance can leave you with more energy left in the tank.

 Improved brain function: